Robinson Leyer: Boston Red Sox

 The Red Sox called Leyer up to the majors for the first time on August 31, 2020.
 He made his debut the same night against the Atlanta Braves, pitching one inning, giving up two hits, one earned run, and one walk while striking out one batter, Marcell Ozuna.
 He was optioned back to Boston's alternate training site on September 18.
 Overall with the 2020 Red Sox, Leyer appeared in six games (one start), compiling an 0–0 record with 21.21 ERA and 9 strikeouts in 4 2/3 innings pitched.
 On October 26, Leyer was assigned to Triple-A and outrighted off of the 40-man roster.
 He became a minor-league free agent on November 2, 2020.

 Minnesota Twins

 On February 8, 2021, Leyer signed a minor league contract with the Minnesota Twins organization.
+In 35 appearances for the Triple-A St. Paul Saints, he struggled to a 1-4 record and 6.95 ERA with 51 strikeouts across 45 1/3 innings pitched.
+Leyer elected free agency following the season on November 7.